jseluis/artificial_intelligence_for_trading/README.md

         Implement a trading strategy on your own and test to see if it has the potential to be profitable.

 * [Breakout Strategy](https://github.com/jseluis/Artificial_Intelligence_for_Trading/tree/main/Breakout_Strategy)

+        Implement the breakout strategy, find and remove outliers, and test to see if it can be a profitable strategy.

 * Smart Beta and Portfolio Optimization